-If your child is meeting the Mathematics Standard by the end of year 4 they will be working at curriculum level 2, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.
+In Maths, to reach the NZ curriculum level for the end of year four, your child will be working at curriculum level 2, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.

 They will be solving problems by using basic addition, subtraction and simple multiplication facts and their knowledge of place value.